 Thinking about the meaning and signs of nature

-Showing compassion for nature
+Showing compassion and care for nature

 How will the project help?